 At 185 miles, the Cabot Trail is longer than most people think.
 Driving it is a lot slower, too.
 There are narrow roads, plus plenty of big bends and dips.
 All in, you have a drive that can take the better part of a day.
 If you have just a day to explore, I personally recommend an early morning start to minimize traffic and have some of the scenic lookouts all to yourself.

-3. You Can Take A Day -- Or A Week
+3. Take A Day — Or A Week

 You can easily drive the Cabot Trail in a day, even taking into account the slower traffic and plenty of scenic stops.
 However, a lot of people recommend that you take three or even five days to complete the trail.